 Agree on a time-out signal.

-You and your partner need to come up with a cue or a word that will signal to both of you to take a break.
+You need to come up with a cue or a word that will signal to both of you to take a break.
 Also worthwhile is agreeing on what kind of fighting isn’t productive (and will most likely warrant a time-out being called) such as name-calling, voice-raising, and taking jabs.
 Whether it’s a finger being held up, saying “5 minutes” or coming up with a referee call - design the time-out signal and the rules of the game beforehand.

 Honor It Immediately.